GromovoiStanislav/NestJS-Blog_Project_with_Observables/README.md

 ## NestJS - Blog Project
-with Observables, TypeOrm and files upload
+NestJS with Observables, TypeOrm and files upload